 You know: we are pushed to use alternative energy sources, which are less expensive and more environmentally friendly, for two reasons.
 And you know those too: first, the cost of fossil fuels goes up.
 Second, climate change is getting worse and worse.

 Among the consistent effects of this need, on the plate is the vertical growth in sales of electric vehicles, a great interest in electric ships and some experimentation for electric planes.
 In the latter case, the difficulty is much greater, and we will hardly see electric airplanes for passenger transport in the near future, or in any case there will not be many.

 In the aircraft field, research is pushing more to find hydrogen-powered aircraft.

 A first prototype in 2023

 In Australia the Aviation H2 is developing aircraft engines that will use dihydrogen as fuel.
 The company has just taken an important step towards the realization of this type of propulsion.
 Indeed, it has managed to complete the theoretical phase of its goal, which is to create hydrogen-powered aircraft engines to replace current turbojets.
-A first prototype is expected to be presented within the next year.
+A first prototype should be presented within the next year.

 Convert existing planes?

 The interesting part of this project is the fact that its promoters aim to transform the engines of existing aircraft.
 That would be a big hit: instead of designing new powered devices hydrogen, Aviation H2 seeks to convert the current models already available on the market.